Vitalian (consul): Revolt against Anastasius

 Gold semissis of Emperor Anastasius I (r.
 491–518).
 Obv.: D N ANASTASIVS P P AVG.
 Rev.: VICTORIA AUGGG, XX on shield, CONOB.
 2.25 gr.

 Vitalian is first mentioned in 503, when he accompanied his father in the Anastasian War against the Persians.
-By 513, he had risen to the rank of comes in Thrace, possibly comes foederatorum, "count of the foederati", barbarian soldiers serving in the East Roman army.
+By 513, he had risen to the rank of comes in Thrace, possibly comes foederatorum, "count of the foederati", barbarian soldiers serving in the Byzantine army.

 From this post, he rebelled against Emperor Anastasius I (r.
 491–518), taking advantage of widespread resentment over the emperor's military, religious, and social policies.
 In 511, Anastasius had changed the form of the Trisagion prayer and officially adopted the Miaphysite dogma, angering the Empire's Chalcedonian population, and adding to the disaffection caused by his strict financial policies.
 Furthermore, Anastasius had refused to supply the annonae ("rations, provisions") due to the foederati, allowing Vitalian to quickly gain the allegiance of the regular troops stationed in the provinces of Thrace, Moesia II, and Scythia Minor from the unpopular magister militum per Thracias, Anastasius' nephew Hypatius.
 Hypatius's subordinate commanders were either killed or joined the rebellion.
 At the same time, posing as a champion of Chalcedonian orthodoxy, Vitalian was able to gain the support of the local people, who flocked to join his force.
 According to contemporary Byzantine historians, he quickly assembled an army of 50,000–60,000 men, "both soldiers and peasants", and marched on Constantinople, possibly hoping that the mostly Chalcedonian inhabitants would join him.
 Indeed, it appears that Vitalian's revolt was primarily motivated by religious reasons, something suggested by his repeatedly demonstrated willingness to reach an accommodation with Anastasius.
 To counter Vitalian's propaganda, Anastasius ordered bronze crosses to be set up on the city walls inscribed with his own version of events.
 The emperor also reduced taxes in the provinces of Bithynia and Asia to prevent them from joining the rebellion.